ibm-mas/gitops-demo/README.md

   --mas-app-id "manage"
 ```

-You will see the `db2-db.<cluster>.<instance>.manage` application appear under `instance.<cluster>.<instance>`:
+You will see the **DB2 Database** (`db2-db.<cluster>.<instance>.manage`) application appear as a child of the **Instance Root** application.

 ![instance root app after db2 database](docs/screenshots/21-instance-root-db2-database.png)

-As part of this application's sync process, it will perform some additional operations:
+As part of the  **DB2 Database** application's sync process, it will perform some additional operations:
-  - apply some configuration required by the Manage application this DB2 database will be serving.
+  - Apply some configuration to the DB2 Database required by the Manage application will be using it.
-  - register the `<account>/<cluster>/<instance>/jdbc/<db2-instance-name>/config` secret containing runtime generated information that can be securely referenced by MAS JDBC configs (see next step)
+  - Register the `<account>/<cluster>/<instance>/jdbc/<db2-instance-name>/config` secret containing runtime generated information that can be securely referenced by MAS JDBC configs that we are going to create in the next step of this guide.

 These actions occur at the end of the application's sync process and are performed by the `postsync-setup-db2-*` Job.
-Once the Job is created, you can view its logs by opening the `db2-db.<cluster>.<instance>.manage` application, clicking on the job and navigating to the **Logs** tab:
+Once the Job is created, you can view its logs by opening the **DB2 Database** (`db2-db.<cluster>.<instance>.manage`)application, clicking on the job and navigating to the **Logs** tab:
 > ![db2 database postsync](docs/screenshots/22-db2-database-postsync.png)

-It will take around 20 minutes for the `db2-db.<cluster>.<instance>.manage` application to become `Healthy`,  but you can safely proceed with the next steps of this demonstration before this happens.
+It will take around 20 minutes for the **DB2 Database** application to become `Healthy`.